 skip to main | skip to sidebar * Newsletter * LinkedIn * Facebook * 2mLearn.mobi * mLearning World Live Monday, August 21, 2006 Podcast: How M-Learning is Enhancing Education This 34 minute recording provides coverage of the 2005 EDUCAUSE Annual Conference Session entitled Learning-on-the-Go: How M-Learning is Enhancing Education. ► 07/27 - 08/03 (4) Mobile Learning Device Poll mLearning and Baseball Making the classroom a playground for learning (In.
 Click here for the podcast.
 (15 From mLearnopedia: April - June Hot List: Mobile L. New Le.
 Use your iPod/iTouch/iPhone to.

 eModeration Station » Mobile learning #1: The big picture

 APRIL 14, 2010

 Schools and universities have been experimenting with handheld devices both inside and outside the classroom — for details on some of these projects, see here.
 And this was back in 2005!!
 Learning with mobile devices does not necessarily happen only outside the classroom.
 Subscribe to the comments for this post?
 Tweet This!
 Share this on Facebook.
-It doesn’t.
+1 The big picture.